wangziqi2013/wangziqi2013.github.io/_posts/2018-03-18-HTM-Hardware-2PL-and-OCC.markdown

 solution is to abort the requesting transaction.
 If this is to be supported, the cache coherence protocol should be slightly modified by adding a "negative acknowledgement" (NACK) signal.
 The cache line owner asserts this signal
 if a coherence request of confliting mode is received.
 The requestor then aborts.
 In general, deciding which transaction to abort on a conflict is non-trivial.
-Cares should be taken that wasted works are minimized.
+Cares should be taken that wasted works are minimized, and that there is no livelock or starvation.
 Some proposals introduces a hardware and/or software arbitrator, which takes the transaction age, priority, etc. into consideration to make abort decisions.

 In general, read validation is performed if a reader has acquired a cache line in shared mode without locking it using 2PL principle, i.e. the reader allows other txns to access the cache line by acquiring exclusive ownership before the reader commits.